danielsarkwa/alx-low_level_programming/0x10-variadic_functions/README.md

-**This directory contains codes on variadic functions and constant variables in the C Preogramming Language**
+Learning variadic functions and constant variables in the C Preogramming